 The Duke of Edinburgh Award Scheme is a rewarding programme of personal development which encourages young people to undertake constructive, challenging and enjoyable activities in their free time - there is a great deal of emphasis on developing independence and personal responsibility in the Award, both at Bronze and Gold levels.
 The Award comprises four sections: Volunteering (with animals or in the community); Skill (a hobby, skill or interest); Physical Recreation (sports, dance, fitness) and Expedition (on foot, cycle, horseback or water).
 There is an extra section for the Gold Award - the Residential - which allows each participant to pursue an interest away from home, in a residential setting, for 5 days.
 Participation in the Duke of Edinburgh Award Scheme is high at St. Aidan's.
 Well over 140 students completed their Bronze or Gold Award over the last year.
-In February 2018, 20 young people, either past or present students, attended the ceremony at Buckingham Palace to receive their Gold Awards: each meeting the Earl of Wessex!
-Those students undertaking the Award complete their training and expeditions in various locations across the North of England, all renowned for their natural beauty: Gold training in the Lake District; Bronze Practice, Bronze Assessed, and Gold Practice in the Yorkshire Dales; and finally the Gold Assessed expedition on the North Yorkshire Moors.
+Those students who are successful in the Gold Award scheme attend a ceremony at Buckingham Palace to receive their Awards: each meeting the Earl of Wessex.
+Students undertaking the Awards complete their training and expeditions in various locations across the North of England, all renowned for their natural beauty: Gold training in the Lake District; Bronze Practice, Bronze Assessed, and Gold Practice in the Yorkshire Dales; and finally the Gold Assessed expedition on the North Yorkshire Moors.